 Here are a few things to keep in mind before you pull on that Christmas jumper and head out on the 12 Pubs.

 If you’re going to be drinking it’s best not to do it on an empty stomach.
-If you eat a proper dinner before you head out you’ll have a slightly reduced risk of getting too drunk too soon and will be able to stay out with your friends for longer.
-Nobody wants to fall to pieces after two or three pubs.
+If you eat a proper dinner before you head out, you’ll have a slightly reduced risk of getting too drunk too soon and will be able to stay out with your friends for longer.

 Make a note of your route and get to know it before you leave

 There’s nothing worse than getting separated from your friends on a night out and it’s no different during the 12 Pubs.
 If you know the route you should be able to find them but do make sure to keep their numbers in your phone too, and find out if there are any busses or taxi ranks near your route so you always know how to get home.